pabloruido/pabloruido/README.md

 - 👋 Hi, I’m @pabloruido
 - 👀 I’m interested in in the world of programming, mainly in the back-end, in politics and philosophy, in the crypto world.
 - 🌱 I’m currently learning about programming.
-At the moment he is taking courses in python, java, javascript and mysql.
+At the moment he is taking courses in  javascript, React, python, java, and mysql.
 - 💞️ I’m looking to collaborate on any project that allows me to grow.
 - 📫 How to reach me pablogruido@gmail.com